 Previous Bosses

 When you’re in a job search, the smart move is to call every boss you’ve ever had.
 They probably won’t have a job for you, but they may have some great job leads.
 They know you, they know your work, and their network probably has a few names in it at a higher level than what you have access to.
 Their recommendation to some of those names might carry some helpful weight for you.
 If you haven’t kept a good relationship with your past bosses, now is a good time to mend those fences.
-If you’re not sure, chances are that they would be fine hearing from you and happy to help.
-See more about calling your past boss in a job search..
+If you’re not sure, chances are they would be fine hearing from you and happy to help.Previous Co-Workers

-Hopefully, the people you’ve worked with in the past are in your current networking list.
+Hopefully, the people you’ve worked with in the past are on your current networking list.
 If not, add them now.
 Don’t just include people you directly worked with.
-Also think about who may have been in adjacent departments, support departments, other divisions, an so on.
+Also think about who may have been in adjacent departments, support departments, other divisions, and so on.
 People in your career space will naturally hear about relevant job leads and can pass them on to you.
 If you’ve lost touch, try looking for them on LinkedIn.

 Companies You’ve Interviewed With Before

-If you interviewed with a company in the past, there was something about you they liked—even if they didn’t choose you to hire for that one position.
-If you contacted them now, they may have a job that’s a better fit, or they may be ready to hire you.
+If you interviewed with a company in the past, there was something about you they liked—even if they didn’t choose to hire you for that one position.
+If you contact them now, they may have a job that’s a better fit, or they may be ready to hire you.
 If they don’t have a spot, they might know someone who does.
 If you interviewed with them, you’ll still have the contact information for the hiring manager there and maybe others.
 Use it to reach out now.

 YouTube

 You probably won’t find a job lead on YouTube, but you could generate one.
-Create and post a video resume, or create a video showcasing your skills or knowledge as a Subject Matter Expert.
-Make sure your video is good quality, because it will reflect on you.
+Create and post a video resume, or create a video showcasing your skills or knowledge as a subject matter expert.
+Make sure your video is good quality because it will reflect on you.
 Everything you put online contributes to your personal brand and makes it easier for recruiters and hiring managers to find you.

 Newspapers